fmdxp/fmdxp/README.md

 Hey there, fmdxp here.
-I'm just another dev on Github that passes time coding in C++ random ideas.
+Yep, this is just another github readme template...
+Nothing important here.